 Art and DT

-We continue to develop our arts and culture provision, teaching art and culture in both a discrete and cross-curricular manner.
+We continue to develop our arts provision, teaching art and culture in both a discrete and cross-curricular manner.
 We provide pupils with the opportunity to develop their creativity across the curriculum.
+The teaching and implementation of the Art and Design Curriculum at Andrews’ Endowed CE Primary School is based on the National Curriculum and linked to topics to ensure a well-structured approach to this creative subject.
+The work of famous local, national and international artists, illustrators and architects are explored to enhance the children’s learning.

 At Andrews’ Endowed we believe Design and Technology should provide children with a real life context for learning.
 We want to allow children to aspire to be more through creating opportunities for them in the wider world.
 Through the DT curriculum, children should be inspired by engineers, designers, chefs and architects to enable them to create a range of structures, mechanisms, textiles, electrical systems and food products with a real life purpose.